OSI-INC/ATD/readme.md

 We configure ATD with config.php.
 In this file we specify our redirect URI and the IP address and port two which we want our ATD process to listen for connections.
-We will interact with ATD using a web browser by opening a socket to the IP address and port that we wpecify in config.php.
+We will interact with ATD using a web browser by opening a socket to the IP address and port that we specify in config.php.
 You are welcome to use the URI we provide on our own [Open Source Instruments Inc.](https://www.opensourceinstruments.com) (OSI) secure server.